arangodb/arangodb/Documentation/Books/Manual/Appendix/References/README.md

 References
 ==========

-This sections contains the documentation for some of the API's which are common on the arango shell, arangod server and for Foxx Apps.
+This section contains the documentation for some of the API's which are common on the arango shell, arangod server and for Foxx Apps.